ioccc-src/winner/2015/yang/README.md

 ```

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed an unfortunate
-typo in the Makefile that was causing some of the files to compile properly,
+typo in the Makefile that was preventing some of the files from compiling
-trying instead to compile already compiled code.
+properly, trying instead to compile already compiled code.
 Thank you Cody!

 ## To run: